 Before the elections, the Academy sends each Active Creative/Technical member a password and link to the voting website.
 When logging on to the website, these members will be asked to pick a field which best describes their expertise.
 Their choice will determine the genre categories in which they will be allowed to vote:

 Programmers can vote in:

-- Outstanding Achievement in Gameplay Engineering - Outstanding Achievement in Visual Engineering - Outstanding Achievement in Online Gameplay - Outstanding Achievement in Connectivity
+- Outstanding Achievement in Gameplay Engineering - Outstanding Achievement in Visual Engineering

 Game Designers & Producers can vote in: